RahulTeammate/UIUCWarGame/README.md

 **Additional Info:**
 1. To just see the source code, double-click on the .cpp and .h files.
 2. aimp2.cpp has the main function.
-3. If you cannot play the game or want a quick demonstration, click on this [link.](https://youtu.be/IoLtzn0I-rE)
+3. If you cannot play the game or want a quick non-voiced demonstration, click on this [link.](https://youtu.be/IoLtzn0I-rE)